-The obvious way to achieve this goal is increased sensitivity.
-The GM24k features a 54% increase in coil voltage over the GMT.
-You will see this in increased sensitivity to small nuggets.
-While testing this machine in Brazil, this was shown in a tiny, 0.4 grain crystalline nugget we found encased in quartz.
-In some cases this much power can be counter-productive if the ground is very challenging, so use it with caution!
-Even at lower gain settings the GM24k is an extremely "hot" machine on small gold and specimen nuggets.
+The Garrett Goldmaster[®] 24k (originally produced by White's Electronics) is a high-frequency induction-balance gold nugget detector.
+The GM24k features a 54% increase in coil voltage over the prior White's GMT model, resulting in increased sensitivity to small nuggets.

-Experienced electronic prospectors know that more sensitivity is not the only answer to increasing the odds of success in prospecting.
-A machine's ability to track and cancel the ground is often the biggest challenge we face in our search for gold.
-That's why the Goldmaster® 24k features an all-new ground tracking system we call "XGB" (Xtreme Ground Balance).
-This system works with multiple ground points to ensure stable operation.
-The GM24k also features Iron/Hot-Rock cancellation in both audio modes, expanding the ground range even more for quiet operation in the most challenging ground.
+While testing this machine in Brazil, this was shown in a tiny, 0.4 grain crystalline nugget found encased in quartz.
+In some cases this much power can be challenging in areas with heavily mineralized soil.
+Even at lower gain settings, the GM24k is an extremely "hot" machine on small gold and specimen nuggets.

-When the nuggets are few and far between, prospectors often have more success at sluicing, panning, or dry washing.
-You will find an all-new mode in the GM24k, called "Ground Scan" that can help you successfully track and mark black sand or other mineral deposits in stream beds, washes, or even under ground (where the backlight comes in handy).
+Experienced prospectors know more sensitivity is not the only answer to increasing the odds of success.
+A machine's ability to track and cancel the ground is often the biggest challenge faced in the search for gold.
+That's why the Goldmaster[®] 24k features a special ground tracking system called "XGB" (Xtreme Ground Balance).
+It works with multiple ground points to ensure stable operation.
+The GM24k also features Iron/Hot-Rock cancellation in both audio modes, which expands the ground range even more for quiet operation in the most challenging ground.
+When the nuggets are few and far between, prospectors sometimes have more success at sluicing, panning, or dry washing.
+The GM24k Ground Scan feature can help successfully track and mark black sand or other mineral deposits in stream beds, washes, or even under ground (where the backlight comes in handy).

-In addition to these new features, old standbys like Variable Self-Adjusting Threshold (vSAT), Ground Grab, TracLock, and adjustable audio options help users to setup the machine as they see fit based on ground conditions and personal preference.
-Where other companies rely on completely automatic operation for limited uses, White's Electronics, Inc. believes in giving you the ability to adjust a machine for a wider variety of conditions, hopefully resulting in more gold in your pouch.
+Other key features such as Variable Self-Adjusting Threshold (vSAT), Ground Grab, TracLock, and adjustable audio options help users to set up the machine as desired, based on ground conditions and personal preference.
+Garrett believes in giving the ability to adjust a machine for a wider variety of conditions, hopefully resulting in more gold in your pouch.